 The Bottom Line

 In cold weather, it is quite normal to have a frozen battery.
 So, to avoid frozen batteries, you always should take care of your car battery on a regular basis.
+Always remember to watch the weather to prepare in advance for extremely low temperatures.
 You can simply follow the method mentioned above to keep your battery safe from cold weather.

 But in any case, if you have a frozen battery, then do not get worried.
 Try to go to a battery repair center as soon as you can.
 If you suspect that your battery is not okay, you should also talk to the professional.
 Hopefully, from this writing, you have learned how to keep the car battery from dying in cold weather?